||Your Next Steps

 NALP members are key players in a highly complex, people-centered profession and are well-informed about historical and contemporary topics and trends in legal education, recruitment and law practice management.
 Women outnumber men in the field of legal career planning and recruiting and, generally, as members of NALP audiences.
 There are NALP members both with JD degrees and without them.
 NALP members have various levels of experience, ranging from beginning professionals to experienced professionals with considerable expertise.

 NALP members appreciate challenging topics and are noted for their high expectations.
-Like all adult learners, NALP members are eager to interact with those presenting information and especially appreciate educational programs that offer concrete ideas that can be adapted for and implemented in their organizations.
+They especially appreciate educational programs that offer concrete ideas that can be adapted for and implemented in their organizations.

 Breadth and Range of Topics Sought